COVID-19: travel health notice for all travellers

 Mandatory registration

 Foreigners must register their stay in Poland within 48 hours of arrival if the stay is to exceed 14 days.
 Registration will normally be arranged by your hotel.
-If you are not staying in a hotel, registration must be organized by your host, landlord or holder of the property deed of the residence.
+If you are not staying in a hotel, your host, landlord or holder of the property deed of the residence must register your stay.
+You should confirm with your host that they have registered you when you arrive at your accommodations.

 Children and travel